top of page

 Bergen has a funicular, as I mentioned earlier, that takes you to the top of the mountain and offers beautiful views of the scenery all around.
 The highlight of your trip to Bergen is, of course, the row of coloured houses at The Hanseatic wharf.
 This is a UNESCO World Heritage Site and is a must on your visit.
 The wharf has antique shops, picture galleries and museums hidden in small lanes and alleyways offering trinkets.

-The famous backdrop that Bergen is known for, the Hanseatic Wharf!
 My advice is that if you want to buy any souvenirs, this is the most reasonable place to do so.
-We discovered that the prices of such trinkets in other cities in Norway were higher compared to here.
+We discovered that the prices of such trinkets in other cities in Norway were higher than here.
 We had to pay more for similar stuff that we did not buy in Bergen.
-Bergen has an aquarium, if you’re travelling with kids, then it’s worth visiting.
+Bergen has an aquarium; if you’re travelling with kids, then it’s worth visiting.
 I had read somewhere that Bergen has been named the UNESCO City of Gastronomy.
 Being in Bergen and eating the local cuisine with fresh produce from the sea, I know why.
 If you’re looking for something exotic, then a trip to ‘Cornelius’ Seafood restaurant, off the coast of Bergen, is a must.
 The restaurant is located on a small island that offers beautiful views of the fjord.

-The seating is interesting, one sits right next to the water body in a closed, comfortable space.
+The seating is interesting; one sits right next to the water body in a closed, comfortable space.
 There is a steward allocated to each group of guests who makes you feel like a royal.
 There are options for 5-course meals excluding drinks.
 It includes, though, a 30-minute boat ride from the Wharf to the island with paid drinks on board.
-The dinner package can dig a hole in your pocket but the food was every bit sumptuous and the entire experience was delightful.
+The dinner package can dig a hole in your pocket, but the food was every bit sumptuous, and the entire experience was delightful.
 We were in Bergen for our wedding anniversary, so we decided to splurge.

 Your visit to Bergen is incomplete without a day trip to the fairy tale village of Flåm (pronounced Flum).